Transgender personnel in the United States military: Discharges

 The discharge of transgender individuals from the United States military has historically been an underreported issue, with official statistics rarely recorded.
 Prior to policy changes in recent years, transgender individuals were often discharged under medical or administrative grounds, typically categorized as "unsuitability" or "unfitness" for service.
 In April 2015, the Palm Center reported that at least a dozen transgender individuals had been discharged within a six-month period, between October 2014 to March 2015, despite the lack of official data documenting such cases.

 Prior to the lifting of the transgender military ban on June 30, 2016, the U.S. Department of Defense classified transgender identity as a disqualifying medical condition under its medical fitness standards, such as DoDI 6130.03, which listed "psychosexual conditions", including "transsexualism", as grounds for administrative separation.
-The final publicly known discharge of a service member under this policy occurred in November 2015, when Army Corporal Laila Villanueva (now known as Laila Ireland) was medically retired.
+The final publicly known discharge of a service member under this policy occurred in November 2015, when Army Corporal Laila Villanueva was medically retired.
 Villanueva had served in the Army for over a decade and began her gender transition while still in uniform.
 Despite receiving support from her chain of command, she was ultimately separated under the medical regulations in place at the time.

 Villanueva's discharge occurred during a Pentagon-imposed administrative "pause" on transgender separations.
 In July 2015, Defense Secretary Ash Carter announced that no service member could be discharged solely for being transgender without approval from the Under Secretary of Defense for Personnel and Readiness.
 While this effectively suspended most discharges, Villanueva was still medically retired later that year—indicating that the ban remained enforceable through medical classification.
 Her case was one of the last known separations tied to gender identity before the formal repeal of the ban.